green-fox-academy/huli-kalendaryo-backend/README.md

 * OPAL\_CAL\_PORT: your local port or the aws port

 ## Dependencies

-Compile the following dependencies in order to use the necessary google libraries:
+Compile the following dependencies in order to use the necessary google libraries (but you will get these, because they are in the `build.gradle` file):
 * 'com.google.apis:google-api-services-calendar:v3-rev271-1.23.0'
 * 'com.google.oauth-client:google-oauth-client-jetty:1.23.0'
 * 'com.google.api-client:google-api-client:1.23.0'